TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 6) To connect to the pysystemtrade container (or any other container for that matter)\
 `docker exec -it pysystemtrade /bin/bash`

-7) Pip install repo\
-`cd /opt/projects/pysystemtrade`\
-`pip install -e .`

-8) Should perhaps delete login credentials that was added in step 5 after things are up and running. **note that some of the login credentials are presisted in the docker image / environment variables, so it should be stressed that this is not a secure way of handling credentials, regardless if you delete hard coded credentials after launching the machines**
+7) Should perhaps delete login credentials that was added in step 5 after things are up and running. **note that some of the login credentials are presisted in the docker image / environment variables, so it should be stressed that this is not a secure way of handling credentials, regardless if you delete hard coded credentials after launching the machines**

 ## Add ib_gateway subtree